Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 [Easy Admin] is a module for [Omeka S] that allows to manage Omeka from the admin interface:

-- launch regular simple tasks inside Omeka;
+- launch simple tasks, that can be any job of any module;
 - install modules;
 - update modules;
 - checks database and files.